 Economic Impact of Immigration by State

-Immigration, and how to handle it, continues to be a contentious topic in the United States in 2018.
-Recent issues include court battles over the Trump administration’s travel ban on certain countries, along with the possible upcoming end of the Deferred Action for Childhood Arrivals (DACA) program.
+Immigration, and how to handle it, continues to be a contentious topic in the United States in 2019.
+Currently, much of the debate revolves around border security and President Trump’s proposed wall.
+A partisan disagreement over funding for said wall is a big factor in the partial government shutdown that lasted from the end of 2018 into 2019 – the longest in history.
 But political differences aside, there’s no question that immigration as a whole affects the economy.

 State Economic Impact of Immigrants